 Much of the research on implicit bias focuses on individuals’ perception of individual members of an oppressed class.
 However, we should expect some of these biases to carry over into places where there are high concentrations of black people.
 The value of assets — buildings, schools, leadership, and land itself — are inextricably linked to the perceptions of black people.

-There is strong evidence that bias has tangible effects on real estate markets, both historically and into the present.
-[During the 20th Century, both explicit government institutions and decentralized political actions created and sustained racially segregated housing conditions in the United States.
+There is strong evidence that bias has tangible effects on real estate markets, both historically and today.
+During the 20th century, both explicit government institutions and decentralized political actions created and sustained racially segregated housing conditions in the United States.
 This has created what has been dubbed a “segregation tax,” resulting in lower property valuations for blacks compared to whites per dollar of income.

 Contemporary work from social scientists has aimed to sort out whether these lower valuations are caused by differences in socio-economic status, neighborhood qualities, or discrimination.
 The results tend to show compelling evidence for discrimination.
-In one compelling study, Valerie Lewis, Michael Emerson and Stephen Klineberg collected detailed survey data on neighborhood racial preferences in the context of one large city – Houston, Texas.
+In one study, Valerie Lewis, Michael Emerson, and Stephen Klineberg collected detailed survey data on neighborhood racial preferences in Houston, Texas.
 They asked people to imagine that they were looking for a new house, found one within their price range and close to their job; they then say to respondents, “checking the neighborhood . . .” and then present difference scenarios based on racial composition, school quality, crime, and property value changes for the hypothetical neighborhood.”
 Consistent with previous research, they find that these neighborhood features strongly predict whether someone says they would buy the house.
-Racial composition strongly predicted the preferences of whites in neighborhood that were otherwise identical.
+Racial composition strongly predicted the preferences of whites in neighborhoods that were otherwise identical.

 Researchers Jacob Fabera and Ingrid Gould Ellen examined the variation of rising housing prices among people of different racial categories who purchased their homes before the boom from 2000 to 2007 and kept them through the bust of 2008.
 They found that blacks and Hispanics gained less equity than whites during that period and were more likely to owe more than their home was worth.
 The researchers found that “[b]lack–white gaps were driven in part by racial disparities in income and education and differences in types of homes purchased.”
 They hypothesized that racial segregation and the corollary economic and education stratification between neighborhoods exacerbated existing equity disparities within neighborhoods with high concentrations of poverty.
 Consequently, the recession hit those neighborhoods disproportionately harder, creating intense volatility in those particular markets.
-Declining incomes lessened people’s ability to purchase home, thus reducing prices in those neighborhoods.
-The findings around education and income may result from the disparities in wealth as it is “a powerful predictor of individual educational and economic outcomes, and despite their significantly lower homeownership … the long-run consequences of these gaps are substantively important and difficult to overcome.
+Declining incomes reduced people’s ability to purchase homes, thus deflating prices in those neighborhoods.
+The findings around education and income may result from the disparities in wealth as it is “a powerful predictor of individual educational and economic outcomes, and despite their significantly lower homeownership … the long-run consequences of these gaps are substantively important and difficult to overcome.”

-But how does the concentration of blackness impact demand among all buyers within or external to a racialized community?
-Income and education certainly matter, but how much of the demand that impacts housing price is effected by how people are perceived?
+But how does the concentration of blackness impact demand among all buyers within or external to a community defined by race?
+Income and education certainly matter, but how much of the demand that impacts housing price is affected by how people are perceived?
 In other words, what is the cost of racial bias?

 Real estate agents have been shown to direct black and white home buyers differently based on racial stereotypes, reinforcing patterns of racial segregation.
-Researcher Sun Jung Oh and John Yinger reviewed four different national studies on the topic in a 2015 article and found a common thread: there is “evidence of statistically significant discrimination against home seekers who belong to a historically disadvantaged racial or ethnic group.”
+Researcher Sun Jung Oh and John Yinger reviewed four different national studies on the topic in a 2015 article and found a common thread: There is “evidence of statistically significant discrimination against home seekers who belong to a historically disadvantaged racial or ethnic group.”